zuhito/node-red-auth-contrib-bluemix/README.md

 Authentication module for Node-RED on Bluemix

 Using this module on Bluemix, you can access to Node-RED by IBM ID.
-(This module supports US south region)
+(This module supports Node-RED instance in US south region)

 ## Method 1: Deploy Node-RED with this authentication module
 There is a setting example(bluemix-settings.js and package.json) on the following GitHub page.